oobabooga/text-generation-webui/README.md

 # text-generation-webui

 A gradio webui for running large language models locally.
 Supports gpt-j-6B, gpt-neox-20b, opt, galactica, and many others.

+Its goal is to become the [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) of text generation.

 ![webui screenshot](https://github.com/oobabooga/text-generation-webui/raw/main/webui.png)

 ## Installation

     conda env create -f environment.yml

+This installs the CUDA version of pytorch, which assumes that you have a NVIDIA GPU.
+If you want to run this on an AMD GPU, you should install the ROCM version of pytorch instead.

 ## Downloading models